 The Nature Conservancy is a recognized authority on the impacts of energy development.
-Our pioneering study, the “Pennsylvania Energy Impacts Assessment,” forecast the likely cumulative impacts of shale gas development on our state and region’s forests, water, and wildlife.
+Our pioneering study, the “Pennsylvania Energy Impacts Assessment,” forecasts the likely cumulative impacts of shale gas development on our state and region’s forests, water and wildlife.
 One alarming finding: most of the remaining high-quality native brook trout streams in the state are in areas likely to see intense gas development.

 We’ve developed cutting-edge tools to reduce the land and water impacts of energy development, and we’re advising industry and governments on how to use them.

 The Nature Conservancy and the Appalachian Landscape Conservation Cooperative have released the first comprehensive picture of what future energy development could look like in the Appalachians